microsoft/mcp-azure-security-guide/docs/adoption/enterprise-patterns.md

 The Model Context Protocol is moving from experimental technology to enterprise adoption.
 This page captures emerging patterns, common mistakes, and hard-won lessons from organizations deploying MCP at scale.

-> **Key Insight**: We're seeing early adopters treat MCP like an API gateway challenge—but it's really an **identity and governance challenge**.
+!!! tip "Key Insight: Identity and Governance Challenge"

->
+    We're seeing early adopters treat MCP like an API gateway challenge—but it's really an **identity and governance challenge**.

-> Successful companies are layering controls: gateway + capability + data + audit.
+    Successful companies are layering controls: gateway + capability + data + audit.
 Security is now "full lifecycle"—from install to runtime.

 ---